• Overview

 obj <- annoVAR(obj, gtf = gtf)

-# After annotation, the locations are parsed from the feature name, and overlapped gene are also annotated.
+# After annotation, locations are parsed from feature names and overlapping genes are annotated.

 obj <- RunAutoCorr(obj)

-In the alternative splicing analysis, we use mode 1 (the default mode).
-However, for allele-specific gene expression, we switch to mode 2 to compare the expression of an SNV with other SNVs at the same location.
-Since no binding assay is specified, the records at the same locus are first aggregated, and then the test feature is subtracted from the aggregated data (mode 2).
+For allele-specific expression, we use mode 2 instead of the default mode 1.
+Mode 2 compares a variant’s expression against other variants at the same locus.
+Since no separate binding assay is specified, counts at each locus are aggregated, then the test feature is subtracted from the locus total.

 obj <- RunSDT(object = obj, bind.name = "locus", mode = 2)